 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab and tilts.
+- Neutral options: jab and forward tilt.
 When your Dr. Mario hasn’t taken much damage, the moves you use against him should primarily be jab and forward tilt.
 They’re fast and surprisingly powerful, making them great damage-racking moves.
 Dr. Mario’s down tilt is another good move to use, as it can link into other grounded attacks.
 But since each opponent takes a different amount of knockback due to their weight and potential defense investment, down tilt is not a consistently reliable option.

 - Moves to avoid: down smash, side special, and down special.
 Dr. Mario loves to overuse his down smash.
 The range on this move is particularly poor, so it often whiffs.
 His AI also uses its Super Sheet enough as-is, without being taught to.
 You shouldn’t use it at all, not even for reflecting.
 Your amiibo also won’t learn to use Dr. Tornado as a recovery move – instead, he’ll use it as an on-stage attack, which usually isn’t very effective.
 Try your best not to avoid using or getting hit by any of these attacks during training.

-- Utilize Megavitamins.
+- Situational moves: Megavitamins.
 If your amiibo is knocked off-stage, don’t follow him.
 Stand at the edge and shoot Megavitamins.
 This may seem counter-productive, but remember, amiibo will never go off-stage to intercept their opponent’s recovery.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.